Subx1s0o/dydx/docs/info.md

 - The account only contains USDC, while positions simulate exposure to various assets.
 - Trading is based on **margin** — the USDC balance acts as collateral for open positions.

+### Order Modification

+dYdX v4 does not support modifying existing orders.
+Orders are immutable once placed on-chain.

+To change an order's price or quantity:
+1. Cancel the original order
+2. Create a new order with the desired parameters

+The protocol only provides two order-related transaction messages:
+- `MsgPlaceOrder` - for creating orders
+- `MsgCancelOrder` - for canceling orders

 ### Important Notes:

 - **GTT orders** remain available through the API after being canceled.